camin-mccluskey/educationallsp/README.md

 end

 vim.api.nvim_create_autocmd("FileType", {
-  pattern = "markdown", --  or any file type frankly callback = function()
+  pattern = "markdown", --  or any file type frankly, there is nothing specific to Markdown handled by this LSP server callback = function()
     vim.lsp.buf_attach_client(0, client)
   end,
 })
 ```